 Specific Trade concerns

-Canada — Bill C-32 Amendment to the “Tobacco Act”
+Canada — Bill C-32 Amendment to the “Tobacco Act” (previously raised)

 Over twenty WTO Members including developing countries